ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

    of the selected collection's time series, into **new** rollup time series.
    !["Set Rollup Policy"](images/time-series-settings-07_rollup.png "Set Rollup Policy")
     * **(a) Policy Name**
-      Enter Rollup Policy Name
+      Enter rollup policy Name
     * **(b) Aggregation Time**
-      Enter the aggregation period
+      Set the aggregation period
-      In the above image, every 10 minutes of raw time series data will be aggregated
+      In the above example, every 10 minutes of raw time series data will be aggregated
       into a single entry of the new rollup time series.
+    * **(c) Enable Retention**
+      Enable to define a retention policy for the new rollup time series.
       {NOTE: }
       The **aggregation time** cannot exceed the **retention period** defined for the time series that the data is aggregated from.
       {NOTE/}
-    * **(c) Enable Retention**
-      Enable to define a retention policy for the new rollup time series.

 6. **Add Named Values**
    !["Named Values"](images/time-series-settings-08_named-values.png "Named Values")
     * **(a) Time Series Name**